nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    % firewall-cmd --add-service=freeipa-trust --permanent
    % firewall-cmd --complete-reload

 Now you can initiate the trust.
-The admin account you use must be part of the domain admins group.
+The admin account you use should be part of the domain admins group or at least have permissions to initiate a trust.
+The former is path of least resistance.

 .. code-block:: shell

    # If you are using POSIX ID, use ipa-ad-trust-posix.
-   % ipa trust-add --type=ad ad.example.com --range-type=ipa-ad-trust --two-way=true --admin adminaccount --password
+   % ipa trust-add --type=ad ad.example.com --range-type=ipa-ad-trust --admin adminaccount --password

 Once the trust is up, verify it.